sankage/md2epub/README.md

 ## HOW TO USE

-Create a yml file that includes the book's title, author, css file, and chapters
+Create a yml file that includes the book's title, author, css file (optional), and chapters

 ```yaml
 ---